hafezbahrami/create_linux_shell/README_cool_shell_commands.md

+ctrl+shit+v for compiled .md file
 Reference: https://www.youtube.com/watch?v=Dq8l1_-QgAc&ab_channel=LowLevelLearning

 # Summary
 Here we want to create our own shell.
 We will explore a couple of important system-calls, such as fork(), wait(), execv().
 We will explore, when we write "ls -l -a" in command line, how does it get run.
+We will figure it out that "ls" is actually a c progmra located in "/bin/ls" and we basically run this c-program.

 # Linux shell commands